yhoogstrate/fastafs/doc/FASTAFS-FORMAT-SPECIFICATION.md

 Repeated for every sequence, in order matching SEQUENCE-HEADER

 #### SEQUENCE-FLAG ####

+The sequence flag allows to describe the following metadata for each sequence:

 ```
 bit 0   is-rna      [1 = yes, 0 = DNA]